 On September 1, 2023, CMS issued a proposed rule setting forth proposed minimum nurse staffing requirements for SNFs.
-As discussed in more detail in Item 2., under Government Regulation, this proposed rule contains three primary staffing proposals: 1) minimum nurse staffing standards of 0.55 HPRD for RNs and 2.45 HPRD for NAs; 2) a requirement to have a RN on-site 24 hours per day, seven days per week; and 3) requirements for enhanced facility assessments.
+As discussed in more detail in Item 1., under Government Regulation, this proposed rule contains three primary staffing proposals: 1) minimum nurse staffing standards of 0.55 HPRD for RNs and 2.45 HPRD for NAs; 2) a requirement to have a RN on-site 24 hours per day, seven days per week; and 3) requirements for enhanced facility assessments.
 The proposed rule features a staggered implementation of these requirements, with potential accommodations for facilities that can demonstrate financial hardship and a delayed implementation schedule for rural facilities.
 Within this proposed rule, CMS also seeks comments about other staffing models, including alternate, higher standards for imposing staffing minimums, which will have a potentially adverse effect on our operations and profitability, the extent of which currently is not known.

-While the full effect of these proposed federal staff level minimums is not fully known at this time, likely will be studied by industry groups in the coming weeks and months to submit responsive comments while awaiting a final rule, and cannot be ascertained without a final rule that will specify the required number of staff for the Company's operating subsidiaries to comply with such a regulation, we expect that such a mandate will have adverse financial consequences upon our business.
+While the full effects of these proposed federal staff level minimums are not fully known at this time, the expected effects likely will be studied by industry groups in the coming months, to include within responsive comments submitted to CMS for consideration while any final rule is being prepared.
+The exact effects of these proposed minimum staffing levels cannot be ascertained without a final rule that will specify the required number of staff for the Company's independent subsidiaries to comply with such a regulation, we expect that such a mandate will have adverse financial consequences upon our business.
 Depending on the requirements of a final mandate and the time period over which its requirements are phased in, we may be required to hire substantially more staff members, particularly nurse practitioners, registered nurses, licensed practical nurses and nursing aides than currently staffed.
 Additionally, a federal mandate of this nature would place similar pressure on our competitors and result in sudden, expanded demand for nursing staff across the SNF industry.
 This sudden demand across the SNF industry may exacerbate an already difficult labor market, with demand for nursing staff far outstripping the supply of qualified individuals, and the salary requirements of both current and prospective staff increasing markedly to increase the likelihood of recruiting and retaining skilled caregivers.